lcrawlab/SINATRA/README.md

 ## R Package Download

-To download the package, install [devtools](https://cran.r-project.org/web/packages/devtools/index.html) and run the command
+To download the package, install [devtools](https://cran.r-project.org/web/packages/devtools/index.html) and run the command:

 	devtools::install('software')

-Next, to load the package, use the command
+Next, to load the package, use the command:

 	library(sinatra)